zididadaday/fw13-amd300-fedora-secureboot/README.md

 I tested different PCR settings on my laptop, and found that I had to remove 8 and 9 because changes were constantly detected so the automatic unlock of my encrypted disk did not work.
 Some guides use other combinations of PCR, I suggest you test / try to understand what you want to enable.

-my main goal is to have enough security without having to enter the encryption passphrase every time I start up my laptop
+My main goal is to have enough security without having to enter the encryption passphrase every time I start up my laptop

 ```
 # Add decryption key to tpm.
 Note that /dev/nvme0n1p3 is the name of my disk.